wp-plugins/easy-digital-downloads/readme.txt

 = 1.4.0.1 =

+* Fixed an issue with purchase receipts sending
 * Fixed issue with registration / login forms not showing on checkout
 * Fixed an undefined index on the discounts page